Background blur

 Key Takeaways

-• Pranayama, the yogic science of breath control, can restore balance within ourselves and with the world.
+• Pranayama, the yogic science of breath control, is key to regulating energy and restoring balance.

 📝In-Depth Guide